Tpatt14/Elk-Stack-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat: Detects changes to the filesystem, Filebeat is being used to monitor Web Log Data.

-- Metricbeat: Detects chnages in the systems metrics, such as system CPU.
-Metricbeats allows us to to detect SSH logins,
+- Metricbeat: Detects changes in the systems metrics, such as system CPU.
+Metricbeats allows us to monitor uptime, CPU/Memory, and other data related services running on the servers.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: